throttle2k/ray-tracer-challenge/README.md

 - [x] Cubes
 - [x] Cylinders
 - [x] Groups
-- [ ] Triangles
+- [x] Triangles
 - [ ] Constructive Solid Geometry (CSG)
 - [ ] Next Steps

 ## Some points of attention

 - The transformation matrices are pre-calculated for better efficiency
 - Added parallelization for faster rendering times
-- To handle tree-like structures, I've added a registry shared between the components via lazy-static
 - Tried to use types as much as possible (the book uses only Tuples, I used specific types for Points and Vectors)
-- Added an implementation of Octrees for better rendering performance
+- Added BVH (Bounding Volume Hierarchy) for faster rendering.

 Still a work in progress, and most of the code must be refactored.